topos-protocol/local-erc20-messaging-infra/tests/README.md

 ## Description

-These tests are designed to be executed locally against a running instance of the Local ERC20 messaging infrastructure.
+These tests are designed to be executed locally against a running instance of the Local ERC20 messaging infrastructure (Docker Compose setup).
 The tests are written as bash scripts, with each test being a separate file that can be run individually.
-Each test checks if the infrastructure is running, and if not, starts it.
+Each test checks if the infrastructure is running and, if not, starts it.
 The tests then run and report the results.
-After the tests have completed, the infrastructure is stopped in the same script, so no need to stop it manually.
+After the tests have been completed, if the infrastructure is started by a particular script, it is stopped in the same way, so there is no need to stop it manually.
+If local ERC20 messaging infrastructure is started prior to the test script's execution, tests do not start or stop the Docker Compose network.

 ## Prerequisites